benichu/benichu.github.com/_posts/2012-09-14-tools-i-use-vim.md

 ---
 layout: post
-title: "Tools we use: VIM"
+title: "Tools I use: VIM"
 category: english
 tags: vim tools
 ---

 <p class="original_post codegenome">
-This was originally posted here: <a href="http://www.codegenome.com/en/blog/posts/tools-we-use-vim" target="_blank">Code Genome's blog</a>
+This was originally posted here: <a href="http://www.codegenome.com/en/blog/posts/tools-we-use-vim" target="_blank">Code Genome's blog</a>.
+This is a redacted version, to be more personal.
 </p>

 ![2ret-vim image](http://benjamin.thouret.com/images/my_copyright/2ret-vim.png)

-A big part of creating [Web Applications](http://codegenome.com/blog/posts/la-difference-entre-un-site-web-et-une-application-web) is to write code.
-We spend a lot of time in text editor and therefore it has to be an extension of ourselves.
+A big part of creating Web Applications is to write code.
+I spend a lot of time in text editor and therefore it has to be an extension of myself.
 We each have our own preference at Code Genome.
-Some of us like to use [textmate](http://macromates.com/), while others prefer [emacs](http://www.gnu.org/software/emacs/) or a full IDE like [RubyMine](http://www.jetbrains.com/ruby/).
+Some like to use [textmate](http://macromates.com/), while others prefer [emacs](http://www.gnu.org/software/emacs/) or a full IDE like [RubyMine](http://www.jetbrains.com/ruby/).

 I personally prefer using [VIM](http://www.vim.org/), as it allows me to: